b3-exmo/b3-exmo.github.io/docs/General Christianity ideas/Theology.md

 ---
 # 🌩 Theology
 ## LDS God
 Quick note: For clarity's sake, I'm referring to God the Father as [Elohim](https://en.wikipedia.org/wiki/Elohim).
 That ~~name~~ word appears in [Hebrew](https://www.britannica.com/topic/Elohim) transcripts, and even in the [LDS Topical Guide](https://www.churchofjesuschrist.org/study/scriptures/tg/god-the-father-elohim?lang=eng).
-Its [etymology](https://www.theopedia.com/elohim) suggest that *El* may be singular, the suffix *-im* is plural and masculine.
+Its [etymology](https://www.theopedia.com/elohim) suggests that *El* may be singular, the suffix *-im* is plural and masculine.
 I surmise this is why the Nicaean Counsel took more than five minutes to settle on trinitarianism- the Hebrew transcripts are **not** monotheistic, as mentions of Elohim literally does not refer to one being, but a plurality of deities.

 LDS Theology, for some reason, has settled on the idea that the Hebrew *word* for "two or more male gods" means the name of one individual.
+Christian denominations that use English, including LDS, have a grammatical hurdle here: God as a proper noun, name, unique individual to be identified, is the same word as "god" as a concept, a noun, a role or title.
+This wouldn't be too troublesome if we didn't use that same lower-case word "god" to refer to both Jehovah the son, and Elohim the father.
+Since I'm a monolingual American, I can't really speak to Christian flavors outside of English language & culture.

 See also: [[Gods Conditional Love|God's Conditional Love]]